ZeusLN/zeus/README.md

 # Zeus
 <p align="center"><img src="https://user-images.githubusercontent.com/55287964/163089394-87203617-cfd8-4227-8d00-1a11a98b04fb.png"></p>

-Zeus is a mobile Bitcoin/Lightning node manager and wallet application for LND, Core lightning, and Eclair. ⚡️
+Zeus is a mobile Bitcoin/Lightning node manager and wallet application for LND, Core Lightning, and Eclair. ⚡️

 Zeus is built on TypeScript and React-Native.
 It runs on both iOS and Android.